NWc0de/AES/README.md

 # Java AES

 This repository is home to an implementation of the AES (Rijndael) cipher in Java.
-The suite of methods and ultimate cipher function were tested with example vectors provided by [NIST FISP-197](https://www.nist.gov/publications/advanced-encryption-standard-aes) and [NIST SP 800-38A](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38a.pdf) to prove compliance with NIST specification (CipherTests.java and CounterModeTests.java).
+The suite of methods and ultimate cipher functions were tested with example vectors provided by [NIST FISP-197](https://www.nist.gov/publications/advanced-encryption-standard-aes) and [NIST SP 800-38A](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38a.pdf) to prove compliance with NIST specification (CipherTests.java and CounterModeTests.java).